 What has been your biggest challenge to date?

-Blimey, honestly it would be my daughter dying full term.
-That was a deep and very black hole to navigate out of.
+Blimey, there have been lots!
 Challenges will always come up in life, big and small ones, and the measure of a person is how they learn to grow and become wiser from those hard times.
 Challenges help us grow gratitude, compassion and empathy.
 In an outdoors setting, my biggest challenge would have been keeping present in a climbing accident I had, and not panicking… or trying to zip up a dryrobe when my hands are literally blocks of ice!!

 What core value do you try to apply in your outdoor endeavours?